Last Updated on 2 May 2021

 Alternatively, if you paint straight onto the lining paper, you’ll be thanking yourself once you see the seamless and flawless end result.
 Moreover, think about the money you’ll save on not re-plastering!

-I hope you found this guide useful, and if it has helped you in any way, please do give it a share!
+I hope you found this guide useful, and if it has helped you in any way, please share this post with friends & family!